Otto Wallin: Wallin vs. Chisora

 In front of 13,000 in attendance, Wallin was defeated by Chisora via unanimous decision.
 He was knocked down in the 9th and 12th rounds in the IBF title eliminator contest.
 In the opening round, Chisora fought on the inside attacking Wallin's body.
 It was more of the same in the next round until Wallin landed several left uppercuts on Chisora.
 He gained Wallin's attention in round 4 following a number of overhand rights.
 By round 5, Wallin was holding on.
 An accidental head clash caused a nasty cut between the right eye and eyebrow of Chisora.
 Referee John Latham sent Chisora to the ringside doctor to be examined a few times for the remainder of the fight, but was allowed to finish the fight.
 Chisora tired himself out in round 8, when he threw a 30–punch combination, however not all were clean punches and not all landed, but Wallin was hurt from this.
 The first knockdown occurred in round 9 when Chisora landed a right hand.
 Wallin stumbled back a few stops and lost his footing, ending up staggering backwards across the ring, onto the canvas.
 Another right hand to the head dropped Wallin again to close the final round.
 The judges' scorecards read 117–109, 114–112 and 116–110 for Chisora.
 Many felt the fight was not close.
 Fans took to social media to call out judge Bence Kovac of Hungary, for his 114–112 card.
 Had Chisora not scored the two knockdowns, his card would have been scored a draw, although the result would still have been an overall majority decision win for Chisora.

 Wallin vs. Thomas

-Wallin regained some momentum after his recent loss stopping Chris Thomas in the second round.
+Wallin regained some momentum after his recent loss, stopping Chris Thomas in the second round.
 The fight took place at the Tropicana Hotel and Casino in Atlantic City, New Jersey on 7 November 2025.
 The knockout occurred at the 1-minute mark.
 It was a left hand to the body that ended the fight.
 The fight marked Wallin's debut under new trainer Ronnie Shields.

+Zuffa Boxing

+On 9 April 2026, Wallin announced that he had signed a promotional contract with Zuffa Boxing.
+He credited their busy calendar schedule as one of the reasons for joining them, as it would keep him more active and consistent.
+He called out fellow Zuffa heavyweight Efe Ajagba for a fight.

+Wallin vs. Sirenko

+Wallin made his Zuffa Boxing debut against Vladyslav Sirenko at The Theater at Madison Square Garden in New York City, on 26 July 2026.
+He was knocked out in the last second of the 10th and final round.
+Wallin required medical attention in the ring and was taken back to the dressing rooms on a stretcher before being transported to hospital.